 After lunch, you can take a short walk to the nearby river, where you will be able to have a swim.
 Take a break and have a cup of tea in a Tay house before jumping on a car for a journey back to Sapa.

 Today the Vietnam Adventure Tour departs Sapa and takes you south along one of the most scenic stretches of road in Asia to Mu Cang Chai.
-On our way, we will stop in a traditional Thai Village overlooking a large rice field and surrounded by enormous bamboos groves.
+On our way, stop at a traditional Thai Village overlooking a large rice field and surrounded by enormous bamboos groves.
 The road from Sapa to Than Uyen is superb, meandering through hills covered with tea bushes until reaching Tram Uyen Pass, dominated by Fansipan Mountain, culminating at 3143 m.
 We will make numerous stops along the way to capture these magnificent landscapes.

-Arrive in Mu Cang Chai around noontime which coincides the lunch with the local H’mong ethnic people.
+Arrive in MU CANG CHAI around noontime which coincides the lunch with the local H’mong ethnic people.
 Mu Cang Chai holds some of the most impressive rice terraces in the country and is listed as a Vietnam National Heritage Site.
 Throughout the day, we will have plenty of occasions to observe the H’mong people going about their daily lives and working in the fields.

-This morning you depart Nghia Lo and journey on to the Hanoi Airport for your flight south to Dong Hoi.
+This morning you depart Nghia Lo and journey on to the Hanoi Airport for your flight south to DONG HOI.
 En route to the Hanoi Airport, stop to visit unique so-called Thanh Chuong Palace, the home and studio of painter Thanh Chuong, one of the most celebrated painters in Vietnam.
 More a living space than a museum, the palace is an architectural gem featuring Vietnamese traditional cultural objects, exquisite antiques and remarkable structures.

 On arrival in Dong Hoi, you will be met and transferred to the edge of the Phong Nha-Ke Bang National Park.
 Today you visit Phong Nha, and Paradise Cave located in the most well-preserved remote and mountainous region of Central Vietnam.